clarkezone/selfhostinfrablog/_posts/2022-06-22-k8s-deploy-tip.md

 ---
-title: Tips for bootstrapping kubernetes manifests
+title: Tips for bootstrapping kubernetes workloads
 author: clarkezone
 date: 2022-06-21 00:34:00 +0800
 categories: [Kubernetes]
 tags: [manifests]
 ---
 ## Situation
-Kubernetes manifests can be quite intimidating if you are coming from docker backrgound and/or are new to kubernetes.
-If you want to quickly build a kubernetes deployment / service to kick the tires on a new application / container image, I've learned that there is an easier way than having to hand author said manifests.
-Here I'll show my approach which I recently applied to the scenario of building out a test environment for the Homer project TODO
+Kubernetes manifests can be quite intimidating if you are coming from docker backrgound or are new to kubernetes.
+Parituclarly if you are using the terminal, to quickly build a workload made up of a kubernetes deployment with service and ingress to kick the tires on a new application or container image it may seem like the only option is to copy from existing manifests or refer to the documentation.

+Over time, I've learned that there is an easier way which is now my default method of quikly getting started setting up a new workload from the terminal.
+In this post I'll show my approach which via a worked example of building out a test environment for the [Homer static homepage](https://github.com/bastienwirtz/homer) in my homelab.

-## Prerequisits to follow this tutorial
+## Prerequisits to follow along
 k8s cluster (k3s)
 kubectl
 kubectl autocompletion